phalpern/WG21-halpern/task_block_proposal-r4.md

 accessing GUI objects, mutexes, thread-local storage and thread ID).

 There are a number of possible approaches to mitigate the problems caused by thread switching.
-In considering mitigation proposals, it is important to avoid overly-constraining future implementations in order to support today's limited view of threads.
+In considering mitigation proposals, it was important to avoid overly-constraining future implementations in order to support today's limited view of threads.
 For example, this proposal does not require that parallelism be implemented using OS threads at all -- it could be implemented